Kuriles photo missions and Nishizawa’s lost battle

 Lieutenant (junior grade) Patteson was awarded with Distinguished Flying Cross, “For his skill and determination during an exceptionally hazardous mission dispatched for the protection of our surface forces," as said by Fleet Air Wing Four Commander Leslie E. Gehres.
 The crew members were awarded with Air Medals.
 (Photos #28, 29) Ten days later, 25 June 1944, Lieutenant Patteson was recommended by Commander Gehres for another DFC, this time for one probable and one downed Japanese fighter (33).
 In lieu of the second DFC, he received an Air Medal.

-33. Most probably, Ki-43 “Hayabusa” of 54th Air Regiment (Sentai) of Japanese Imperial Army Air Force
+33. Most likely, Ki-43 “Hayabusa” of 54th Air Regiment (Sentai) of Japanese Imperial Army Air Force

 During his visit to the Aleutians in August 1944, President Roosevelt suggested that military infrastructure of the islands should be utilized for large scale operation.
 However, the president's assistant Fleet Admiral William Leahy thought the effort was wasted.
 Army generals suggested that the Aleutians could be used to stage a large number of troops and supplies for invasion of the Japanese Homeland.